 Proof.
-Each node in the algorithm terminates when at least n^2 coinflips are written to the blackboard.
+Each node in the algorithm terminates once at least $n^2$ coinflips are written to the blackboard.
 Before terminating, nodes may write one additional coinflip.
-Therefore, every node decides after reading at least n^2 and at most $n^2 + n$ coinflips.
-The power of the adversary lies in the fact that it can prevent n-1 nodes from writing their coinflips to the blackboard by delaying their writes.
-Assume that the fastest node finishes with the result +1 after reading n^2 coinflips.
-In the worst case, each of the remaining n-1 nodes will write -1 to the memory before finishing.
-This way, the sum of all coinflips that are used for decision might deviate by n-1.
+Therefore, every node decides after reading at least $n^2$ and at most $n^2 + n - 1$ coinflips.
+The power of the adversary lies in the fact that it can prevent n - 1 nodes from writing their coinflips to the blackboard by delaying their writes.
+Here, we will consider an even stronger adversary that can hide up to n coinflips which were written on the blackboard.